Meaning of FOB Destination

 - In accounting, only when goods have arrived at the shipping destination, they should be reported and as a sale and an increase in accounts receivable by the seller and as a purchase and inventory by the buyer.

 - When a sale is made, the company must record sale for the merchandiser and manufacturer.
-The term FOB destination point tells that the sale will officially occur when it arrives at the buyer’s receiving dock.
+The term tells us that the sale will officially occur when it arrives at the buyer’s receiving dock.

 - The buyer will record an increase in its inventory at the same time as the buyer is undertaking the rewards of ownership and the associated risks, which occurs at the FOB destination point of arrival at its shipping dock.